tiberiuion/training-php/diving-into-php/notes.md

 Learned: PHP configuration is done inside the php.ini file.

 Not sure how DDEV handles this.
 There's a php.ini in the .ddev folder but I need to learn more abotu it.
 So far I don't think this wll get in the way of leanring PHP.

+## A PHP file
+Learned: PHP code inside an HTML file need to be delimited by an opening and closing tags.
+If the file contains only PHP code, the closing tag can be ommitted.